RECOBI –Renovation of complex geometry buildings with additive manufacturing–

 Green roofs promote biodiversity and prevent flooding in the event of heavy rain (contribution to measures to promote the « sponge city » model on flood management).

-RECOBI will allow the application of these two principles on hyperboloid roofs.
+RECOBI will allow the application of these two principles on para- and hyperboloid roofs.

 State of the art